lawik/notes/The Elixir Database story.md

 - Reasonable default: Postgres
-- Fun and tighter: Sqlite (Litestream for)
+- Fun and tighter: Sqlite (Litestream for backup)
 - Embedded but painful in distributed use: Mnesia
 - Geodistr